aspiringaartisah/aspiringaartisah/README.md

-Hello, I’m @aspiringaartisah
+Hello, I’m @aspiringaartisah 🌷
-I’m a learner right now and eager to grow in tech industry I’m looking to collaborate and connect with you to learn
+I’m a learner right now and eager to grow📊 in tech industry 💻 I’m looking to collaborate and connect 🖇with you to learn 💡

 <!---